Continuing Education Activity

 9. Thrombotic microangiopathy

-- In patients with a prior history of TTP, HUS, antiphospholipid antibody syndrome
+- In patients with a prior history of thrombotic thrombocytopenic purpura (TTP), hemolytic uremic syndrome (HUS), antiphospholipid antibody syndrome

 - Associated with calcineurin inhibitor nephrotoxicity